Topological changes of two-dimensional magnetic textures: Introduction

 Itinerant magnetism is a fascinating state of matter where the interplay of short range coupling (exchange, spin-orbit, crystal anisotropy) and long range dipolar interactions lead to a variety of spatial orders.
 Experiments show in particular that magnetic structures with nontrivial topology naturally arise in nanosized ferromagnets and chiral metals.
-Vortices are present in confined geometries with closed magnetic flux lines, such as permalloy nanodots \cite{Cowburn-1999vn,Shinjo-2000dz,Wachowiak-2002pl}; the Dzyaloshinskii-Moriya spin-orbit coupling in magnetic metals with inversion asymmetry like bulk MnSi or Fe atomic films, favors helical ordering in the form of a skyrmion lattice \cite{Muhlbauer-2009vn,Yu-2010fk,Heinze-2011fk}.
-The existence of inhomogeneous metastable states in two-dimensional isotropic ferromagnets, distinct from the usual domains, was theoretically predicted by Belavin and Polyakov \cite{Belavin-1975xw}, who exhibited a solution asymptotically uniform with a central core with reversed magnetization.
-Lattices of skyrmions were shown to be thermodynamically allowed in chiral magnets, within a range of applied magnetic fields \cite{Bogdanov-1989fk}.
-The topology of these magnetization fields can be characterized by their degree, or topological charge \cite{Dubrovin-1985fk}; the skyrmion configuration realizes a map between the plane (the ferromagnetic film) and the sphere (the directions of the magnetization vector); it has therefore an integer topological charge \cite{Belavin-1975xw,Kosevich-1990cy}.
-From a topological point of view, the isolated vortices observed in nanomagnets, are more exotic, since their topological charge is half an integer \cite{Tretiakov-2007fc}.
-Vortices with an out-of-plane core magnetization, can be viewed as half skyrmions, sometimes called merons \cite{Gross-1978kx,Senthil-2004kx}, because only a half sphere is mapped.
-In disk magnets, their stability is ensured by the constraint of a tangent magnetization at the boundary that minimizes the dipolar magnetic energy \cite{Usov-1993oq}.
+Vortices are present in confined geometries with closed magnetic flux lines, such as permalloy nanodots;\cite{Cowburn-1999vn,Shinjo-2000dz,Wachowiak-2002pl} the Dzyaloshinskii-Moriya spin-orbit coupling in magnetic metals with inversion asymmetry like bulk MnSi or Fe atomic films, favors helical ordering in the form of a skyrmion lattice.\cite{Muhlbauer-2009vn,Yu-2010fk,Heinze-2011fk} The existence of inhomogeneous metastable states in two-dimensional isotropic ferromagnets, distinct from the usual domains, was theoretically predicted by Belavin and Polyakov,\cite{Belavin-1975xw} who exhibited an asymptotically uniform solution with a reversed magnetization in the central region.
+Lattices of skyrmions were shown to be thermodynamically allowed in chiral magnets, within a range of applied magnetic fields.\cite{Bogdanov-1989fk} The topology of these magnetization fields can be characterized by their degree, or topological charge;\cite{Dubrovin-1985fk} the skyrmion configuration realizes a map between the plane (the ferromagnetic film) and the sphere (the directions of the magnetization vector); it has therefore an integer topological charge.\cite{Belavin-1975xw,Kosevich-1990cy} From a topological point of view, the isolated vortices observed in nanomagnets, are more exotic, since their topological charge is a half-integer.\cite{Tretiakov-2007fc} Vortices with an out-of-plane core magnetization, can be viewed as half skyrmions, sometimes called merons,\cite{Gross-1978kx,Senthil-2004kx} because only a half sphere is mapped.
+In disk magnets, their stability is ensured by the constraint of a tangent magnetization at the boundary that minimizes the dipolar magnetic energy.\cite{Usov-1993oq}